alphagov/government-service-design-manual/kpis/costpertransaction.md

 Cost per transaction is an important measure of a service’s efficiency.
 As services become more efficient, the cost per transaction will fall.

-The cost per transaction for delivering services through specific delivery channels is also a useful measure.
+The difference in the transaction costs through each available channel can also be a useful measure.
 Understanding cost per transaction for each channel will help you to accurately forecast savings and build a strong business case for channel shift.

 ## How to measure cost per transaction